Dr. Stephanie Steele-Wren, PsyD (She/her/hers):

 Approach to Wellness

 In her free time, Dr. Steele-Wren enjoys weight lifting, dancing, the great outdoors of the Natural State, cooking, painting, and photography (see her original nature photography below!).
-She is also passionate about traveling to new places, spending time with her spouse and their brand new baby, two dogs, friends, and admits to binge-watching her favorite television shows when she needs to turn her brain off.
+She is also passionate about traveling to new places, spending time with her spouse and their daughter, two dogs, friends, and admits to binge-watching her favorite television shows when she needs to turn her brain off.

 Mary Ann Stewart,